 All children who are or will turn six years old before January 1 of the current school year are of mandatory attendance age.
 Children who have not turned eighteen years of age are of mandatory attendance age.
-Prior to turning eighteen, students who wish to discontinue their enrollment must, along with their parent/guardian apply for a waiver from the Nebraska Department of Education and prove one of the following: 1) The student must work full time to support the student's family, or 2) The student's health doesn't allow for the student to attend school.
+Prior to turning eighteen years of age, students who are 16 or 17 years of age and wish to discontinue their enrollment must, along with their parent/guardian, apply for a waiver from the Nebraska Department of Education and prove one of the following: 1) The student must work full time to support the student's family, or 2) The student's health doesn't allow for the student to attend school.
 Attendance also is not mandatory for a child who has obtained a high school diploma by meeting statutory graduation requirements.